dvynjli/col380_lab3_suite/README.md

 `lab3_io.h` and `lab3_io.c`: functions to read matrix from file and check the correctness of the result
 `main_cuda.c`: function `main()`
 `lab3_cuda.h`: header file for the functions to be implemented
-`lab3_cuda.c`: implement the functions in this file
+`lab3_cuda.c`: implement the function in this file
 Refer to respective files for furthur details.
 **Do not change the directory structure and prototype of functions.**